dannyfritz/usa-nps-territories/README.md

-# United States National Park Service Parks, Recreation Areas, Forests, Preserve, Historic Sites, Historic Trails, River Corridors, and Monuments
+# United States National Park Service Parks, Recreation Areas, Forests, Preserves, Historic Sites, Historic Trails, River Corridors, and Monuments

 This is an unofficial repository containing information about the various NPS territories in the United States of America.